Wind-Up Type

-Wind-Up Type (ねじ式, Nejishiki) is a 1998 Japanese drama film directed by Teruo Ishii.
+Wind-Up Type (ねじ式, Nejishiki), also known as Screwed, is a 1998 Japanese drama film directed by Teruo Ishii.
 It is an adaptation of Tsuge Yoshiharu's 1967 manga Screw Style.

 Production

 The film is Ishii's eighty-first film.
 It stars Tadanobu Asano and Miki Fujitani.

 When asked "What is it about Tsuge's manga that makes you want to adapt them to film?", Ishii answered: "He shows the very poor side of society in Japan, that's what interests me."

 Release and reception

 The film has also been released under the title Screwed.

 A review in Variety states that this "Story about a manga artist who goes on a 'Saragossa Manuscript'–like dream odyssey will leave most non-Japanese viewers baffled."